A wild mushroom omelette recipe that you’ll go wild for! Topped with a fine herb (or fines herbes) sauce which pairs perfectly. So tasty. So fresh.

 - Kosher Salt & Fresh Cracked Pepper

-- 2 Eggs, whisked well in a bowl.
+- 2 Large Eggs whisked well a bowl.

 - 1 Pinch Kosher Salt